alexandre-touret/alexandre-touret.github.io/content/posts/observability-from-zero-to-hero.md

 Let's go back to the basics: To make a system fully observable, the following abilities must be implemented:
 * Logs
+* Traces
 * Metrics
-* Traces

-They can be defined as follows:
+They can be defined as follow:

 ![monitoring](/assets/images/2024/01/image-2023-8-1_9-44-11.webp)

 ## Logs

-When a program fails, OPS usually try to identify the underlying error analyzing log files.
+When a program fails, OPS usually tries to identify the underlying error analyzing log files.
 It could be either reading the application log files or using a log aggregator such as Elastic Kibana or Splunk.

 In my opinion, most of the time developers don't really take care about this matter.